wiloon/blog/content/post/archive-2/2017-08-30-raspberry-pi-openvpn.md

 source ./vars
 ./build-key client1

-Leave the prompts blank - and decide if you want a challenge password on the cert (I’d advise setting one, because if your CERT fell in to the wrong hands - they would need the password to use it.)
+Leave the prompts blank - and decide if you want a challenge password on the cert (I'd advise setting one, because if your CERT fell in to the wrong hands - they would need the password to use it.)

 Copy the sample client config to the easy rsa folder cp /usr/share/doc/openvpn/examples/sample-config-files/client.conf /etc/openvpn/easy-rsa/keys/client.ovpn